Condorcet method

-Summary
+Some elections may not have a Condorcet winner because the majority's preferences can be cyclic: in other words, it is possible every candidate has an opponent that would defeat them in a two-candidate contest.
+This is similar to a game of rock, paper, scissors: a candidate "scissors" may beat "paper," but still lose to "rock".
+The possibility of such a cycle is known as Condorcet's paradox.
+(Empirically, however, such cycles are rare, with most large public elections having a Condorcet winner.
+As a result, all Condorcet methods reduce to simple majority rule in most cases.)

+Under many models of voting, the Condorcet winner is typically the same as the socially optimal winner.
+However, this is not guaranteed to be the case; situations where the two disagree are commonly called tyranny of the majority scenarios (particularly if the disagreement is large).

+Condorcet voting methods are named for the 18th-century French mathematician, the Marquis de Condorcet, who popularized the concept.
+Condorcet methods were first extensively analyzed by Ramon Llull, but the manuscripts of these works were lost from the Late Middle Ages until being rediscovered in the 20th century.

+Condorcet methods are commonly used to vote on motions and amendments in assemblies and legislatures, as they allow replacing paper ballots with a series of simple majority votes, with prominent parliamentary procedure handbooks such as Jefferson's Manual and Robert's Rules of Order prescribing their use.
+However, public elections typically use ranked ballots to avoid the time and complexity of a full round-robin tournament with each voter's choice in a paired matchup being determined by checking which candidate has the higher rank or rating on a ballot.

 In a contest between candidates A, B and C using the preferential-vote form of Condorcet method, a head-to-head race is conducted between each pair of candidates.
 A and B, B and C, and C and A. If one candidate is preferred over all others, they are the Condorcet Winner and winner of the election.

-Because of the possibility of the Condorcet paradox, it is possible, but unlikely, that a Condorcet winner may not exist in a specific election.
+Because of the possibility of the Condorcet paradox, it is possible (but empirically rare) that a Condorcet winner does not exist in a specific election.
 This is sometimes called a Condorcet cycle or just cycle and can be thought of as Rock beating Scissors, Scissors beating Paper, and Paper beating Rock.
 Various Condorcet methods differ in how they resolve such a cycle.
 (Most elections do not have cycles.
 See Condorcet paradox#Likelihood for estimates.)
 If there is no cycle, all Condorcet methods elect the same candidate and are operationally equivalent.